Arispe 395.0g

 Description

-made by meteoriticists the Eidson Iron is “indistinguishable from Arispe.”
+made by meteoriticists the Eidson Iron is indistinguishable to Arispe, and Nova 057 was discredited.

-slices being newly-available examples of the extremely-difficult-to-acquire historic Arispe.
-We await an
+These slices, upon brand new classification, are the newly-available examples of the extremely-difficult-to-acquire historic Arispe.

 Additional information